 The War Ends

-Like Cartright, Hanley was one of only two survivors of his bomber crew.
+Like Cartwright, Hanley was one of only two survivors of his bomber crew.
 Among his Kempei Tai cellmates, 62 men were killed by sword and fire during an air raid on 25-26 May, on Shibuya, Tokyo.
 Nearly 70 years later, in the year 2014, Cartwright discussed with one of the editors (M.S.)
 Laura Hildebrand's book Unbroken about Louis Zamperini's torture at Omori and elsewhere.
-He stated that the book "emphasized the negatives...but as you say, it was horrible".
+Cartwright stated that the book "emphasized the negatives...but as you say, it [conditions and treatment of the POWs at Omori] was horrible".
 He also stated that if you wanted to read what the experience was like for captured B-29 (bomber) crews, the so-called Special Prisoners, read Fiske Hanley's book Accused American War Criminal.

 Recording the History